[Foursquare single Barbados rum 2 y.o.]

 What an absolutely wonderful rum.
 The bottling is a collaboration between Foursquare and Velier to celebrate a double retort pot still built by Green Engineering and Forsyths.

 We get some wonderful disclosures about the rum, but the big one I’m curious about but not seeing is that the yeast type, duration, and the Δ acidity of the fermentation (how much acid was produced by bacteria).
 This rum was not overly estery, but shows remarkable persistence due to rum oil.
 I was very excited to see the droplets in fraction 5 described by Rafael Arroyo in Studies On Rum.
+Could this be what was historically called a common clean rum, but made on a big pot still?

 Besides rum oil, this rum exhibits a few of Arroyo’s other key principles.
 It demonstrates an elegant ratio between lower boiling point esters to higher boiling point esters, making it never seem heady like Jamaican overproof rums.
 It also has an elegant ratio of esters to fusel oil.
 It quite evidently has a well balanced chemical composition.